 - avoidable reputation damage from weak recipient quality

-That is why email checking fits best inside an Identity and Reliability workflow, not as a standalone utility page with no next step.
+That is why email checking belongs inside an Identity and Reliability workflow, not as a standalone utility page with no next step.

-MailSlurp is useful when an email checker needs to connect recipient-quality decisions to broader message operations.
+MailSlurp stands out when an email checker needs to connect recipient-quality decisions to broader message operations.

 Use Check Email Verification for recipient checks and policy decisions.
 Pair it with Email integration testing when release-critical messages also need inbox proof, and use Email deliverability test when sender posture or placement may be part of the failure pattern.
 Create an account at app.mailslurp.com to build the workflow, then enable the verification or deliverability capabilities your team needs.